chsxf/mfx.wiki.mirror/Core-Service-Provider.md

 ## Access From a Route

-When a route provider extends from `BaseRouteProvider`, you can access the Core Service Provider from any route implement as an instance method.
+When a route provider extends from `BaseRouteProvider`, you can access the Core Service Provider from any route implemented as an instance method.

 ```php
 #[Route, AnonmousRoute]